 When I realized Twitter was more than just a social arena, PD4UandME was one of the first social media PLNs I joined.
 The chat is free flowing and conversational rather than question-driven.
 Herein lies the beauty of PD4UandMe.
 The conversation is taken wherever the PLN needs it to go under the umbrella of topic of the morning.

-I have been researching podcasting for quite some time.
-I have dreamed of having a podcast, but the talk of RSS Feed, hosting on a different platform from a blog, pushing out to Spotify, ITunes…it all quickly became overwhelming to me.
+I had been researching podcasting for quite some time.
+I had dreamed of having a podcast, but the talk of RSS Feed, hosting on a different platform from a blog, pushing out to Spotify, iTunes…it all quickly became overwhelming to me.
 Intimidating is a better word.
-I didn’t know which hosting platform is better than the other for a novice.
+I didn’t know which hosting platform was better than the other for a novice.
 Nor did I understand some of the terminology.